KatPrend/ProjCOP/Architecture/architecture.md

 ![Component Diagram](ComponentDiagram.PNG)

 The game will be played against an AI that will use the same moves as the player and has the same resources.
+The user and AI will interact with the board by moving pieces and adding powerups.
+They will be able to buy powerups from the shop if they accrue enough coins.
+The board will update with each turn and will be checking for any moves that will end the game such as checkmate or stalemate.

 | Architecture Component | User Story |
 | ----- | ---------- |